 A component is present in the formulation to be tested at 0.2% mass.
-During the development of the Core Data Set development, it is necessary to increase the component to 0.5% mass in the formulation to be tested to pass the remaining tests.
+During the Core Data Set development, it is necessary to increase the component to 0.5% mass in the formulation to be tested to pass the remaining tests.
 This minor modification requires Level 2 support demonstrating no harm for the 0.5% mass treatment level of the component in the tests run with 0.2% mass treatment.

-Illustration 3-2(b) For Guideline 3(b)
+Illustration 3-2 For Guideline 3(b)

 A component is present in the formulation to be tested at 0.4% mass.
-During the development of the Core Data Setdevelopment, it is necessary to increase the component to 0.6% mass in the formulation to be tested to pass the remaining tests.
+During the Core Data Set development, it is necessary to increase the component to 0.6% mass in the formulation to be tested to pass the remaining tests.
 This minor modification requires Level 1 support as well as checking Guideline 11 for the Sequence IX test.

-Illustration 3-3(c) For Guideline 3(c)
+Illustration 3-3 For Guideline 3(c)

 A component is present in the formulation to be tested at 0.7% mass.
-During the development of the Core Data Set development, it is necessary to increase the component to pass the remaining tests.
+During the Core Data Set development, it is necessary to increase the component to pass the remaining tests.
 A 100% increase in the treatment level of the component is desired.
 However, the guideline limits the formulation to a maximum of 1.3% mass of the component in the formulation to be tested.
 The minor modification requires Level 2 support demonstrating no harm for the 1.3% mass treatment level of the component in the tests run with 0.7% mass treatment.
-March 2023 March 2023 March 2023